sarvalabs/cocolang-examples/tokenledger/README.md

 ```shell
 coco compile -f POLO
 ```

+**POLO** is the expected format for deploying to the MOI Protocol with the _IxLogicDeploy_ interaction.

 ## Catching Errors
 The token ledger contract throws errors if balance in your account is insufficient.
-To decode the error message run 'errdecode <error> from PISA.
+To decode the error message run 'errdecode <errorcode> from PISA'

-**POLO** is the expected format for deploying to the MOI Protocol with the _IxLogicDeploy_ interaction.